-No significant impact is expected as the Municipality does not participate in such business transactions.
-GRAP 106 Transfer of Functions Between Entities Not Unknown (Original - Nov 2010) Under Common Control The objective of this Standard is to establish accounting principles for the acquirer in a transfer of functions between entities not under common control.
-No significant impact is expected as the Municipality does not participate in such business transactions.
-GRAP 107 Mergers Unknown (Original - Nov 2010) The objective of this Standard is to establish accounting principles for the combined entity and combining entities in a merger.
-No significant impact is expected as the Municipality does not participate in such business transactions.
-IODAD 40 IGRAP 12 Jointly Controlled Entities non-monetary contributions The objective of this Interpretation of the Standard is to prescribe the treatment of profit/loss when an asset is sold or contributed by the venturer to a Jointly Controlled Entity (JCE).
+Standard Description Effective Date GRAP 106 (Original - Nov 2010) Transfer of Functions Between Entities Not Under Common ControlThe objective of this Standard is to establish accounting principles for the acquirer in a transfer of functions between entities not under common 1 April 2015 transactions or events are expected in the foreseeable future.
+GRAP 107 (Original - Nov 2010) Mergers The objective of this Standard is to establish accounting principles for the combined entity and combining entities in a merger.
+No significant impact expected as no such transactions or events are expected in the foreseeable future.
+1 April 2015 GRAP 108 (Original - Sept 2013) Statutory Receivables The objective of this Standard is to prescribe accounting requirements for the recognition, measurement, presentation and disclosure of statutory receivables.
+No significant impact is expected as the Municipality's current treatment is already in line with the Standards treatment.
+Unknown IGRAP 11 Consolidation - Special Purpose Entities (SPE) The objective of this Interpretation of the Standard is to prescribe under what circumstances an entity should consolidate a SPE.
+No significant impact is expected as the Municipality does not have any SPE's at this stage.
+Unknown IGRAP 12 Jointly Controlled Entities non-monetary contributions The objective of this Interpretation of the Standard is to prescribe the treatment of profit/loss when an asset is sold or contributed by the venturer to a Jointly Controlled Entity (JCE).
 No significant impact is expected as the Municipality does not have any JCE's at this stage.
+Unknown